dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

     opportunity for exchange of state between tissues
   - ventricular system in the brain (need to look into details here)

+ergodics can describe these stable states of biological systems
+- these states are like the "resting places" of systems
+  - a transition can be

+(maybe move somewhere else, but it's important for ergodics description) in such a system, the variables are really defined as the presence or absence of a particular molecule in a variably sized space
+- this space could be divided into subunits
+  - and reoriented
+- this is particularly complicated by the need to allow for statistical-mechanics-like arrangements of particles (that are not spherical cows)

 ### Value Proposition Summary

 - i need a better analogy for explaining these ideas
   - i've always known genomics and DNA to be programs, but yet there was always a disconnect there
+    - the main disconnect was for cell types, but this is fairly well explained by epigenetic mechinisms
+    - still, how do you coordinate across neighbor cells and communicate?
+    - how do you coordinate behavior of nucleus?
+    - if genetics is a program, could there be event-driven behavior?
+      - there certainly is. and probabilistic programming is like a kind of statistical reeinvisioning of event-driven programming, but with events described as the intersection of two "variables" in space
+        - again, a variable is like the presence or absence of a variable, with restrictions on orientation
+        - so the intersection of these is like the intersection of two of those moleculse, but with restrictions on how that "intersection" occured.
+        - such an event causes a reaction.
+    - the spatially distributed state forms a physical hierarchy of compartments. these add the notion of scope common to many programming languages ... sort of.
+      - in programming languages, special steps and handling is needed to allow a variable to escape scope. if it's not done properly, it may not have the intended effect or could cause problems
+      - so this spatial hierarchy of containers are really like execution closures. they are literally physical closures that act as containers for values (proteins, mRNA, etc)

 - how do i relate this to someone who doesn't know anything about metanomics, probabilistic programming or ergodic theory